ppkantorski/Ultrahand-Overlay/README.md

   - Convert `pchtxt` mods into `ips` or `cheats` format.

 - System Commands:
   - There are a variety of system commands that users can utilize.
-These include functions to shutdown, reboot, reboot directly into Hekate entries/modes, manipulate the screen's backlight, and turn off all bluetooth controllers.
+These include functions to shutdown, reboot, reboot directly into Hekate entries/modes, manipulate the screen's backlight, volume settings, and turn off all bluetooth controllers.

 - Run Commmands On Boot:
   - Users can also utilize their own `/switch/.packages/boot_package.ini` file (with a command section `boot`) to run a series of commands once upon device boot-up.